Aditya-Kumar-Dwivedi/CriminalOps/README.md

 - Easy-to-use functions to manage criminal records.
 - Seamless integration with MySQL for robust database management.
 - Intuitive design to ensure efficient data entry and retrieval.
+- **Image Handling**: Utilizes the powerful Python Imaging Library (Pillow) for image processing and displaying images in the application.

 ## Screenshots